Bearathon Course Information

 - Water Stations: Feature water and electrolyte drink mix.
 A water station will be located near each mile of the half marathon course except for mile 13.
 Energy gels will be available at some but not all water stations on the half-marathon course.

 - Medical Stations: Staffed by medical professionals who can address major health-related issues.
-Medical stations are located at the start/finish area and Lovers’ Leap.
+Medical stations are located at the start/finish area and Lovers’ Leap in Cameron Park.

 Course Markings